 These cute little guys are a favorite in our household.
 They’re fast and easy to make, and super nutritious for your family.
 Griffin LOVES them, especially because of their fun shape.
 I love that there are just 3 simple ingredients: fresh juice, grass-fed gelatin and a healthy sweetener.

 - While fruit juices get a bad rap, in moderation and balanced with healthy protein, they are actually quite nutritious.
-Take orange juice for example… it’s high in vitamin C, potassium, magnesium and antioxidants.
+Take orange juice for example… this type of juice is high in vitamin C, potassium, magnesium, and antioxidants.
 Just be sure to make your own or buy freshly squeezed from local health food store.

 - The grass-fed gelatin provides healthy and non-inflammatory protein.
 In fact, if eaten as a dessert after meat, you’re balancing your amino acids and helping to reduce the chances of an adrenaline response.
 Gelatin is also wonderful for our digestive system, and can even help with allergies and blood sugar regulation.

-- The added sweetener provides a natural form of carbohydrate that can provide good fuel for active children 🙂 If you’re trying to watch carbohydrate intake, you can use a high-quality stevia and even use lemon as your juice.
-Otherwise, honey, maple syrup or coconut nectar work great.
-Because of the density of gelatin, I find this recipe needs some kind of natural sweetener to taste good 🙂
+- The added sweetener provides a natural form of carbohydrate that can give active children lots of good fuel.
+If you’re trying to watch carbohydrate intake, you can use a high-quality stevia and even use lemon as your juice.
+Otherwise, honey, maple syrup, or coconut nectar work great.
+Just note: Because of the density of gelatin, I find this recipe needs some kind of natural sweetener to taste good.

 - 1/2 cup of grass-fed gelatin (Where to buy)